BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <p>
 A market research professional once told me surveys show a highly consistent trend among people as they get older: their view of life gets more negative.
-I think there's danger in navigating that long slow slide of disillusionment without having had any idealism to begin with.
+I think there's danger in navigating that long slow slide without having had any idealism to begin with.
 </p>

 <p>
-In the case of Harpswell, it's perhaps somehow realistic to look across the vastness of the ocean and be filled with feelings of love.
+In the case of Harpswell, it's perhaps quite realistic to look across the vastness of the ocean and be filled with feelings of love.
 </p>

 <hr/>